minvws/nl-kat-coordination/docs/source/user-manual/getting-started/login-and-registration.rst

 Login
 -----

-Once you have credentials, you should be able to log in with the given username and password.
+Once you have credentials, you can log in with the given username and password.

 Reset password